 Home/Quickstart

-Install Storm, define an entity as a plain Kotlin data class, and run a type-safe query.
+Install Storm, define two linked entities as plain data classes, and query across the relation in one type-safe line.
 No persistence context, no proxies, no XML.
 Here is the whole path.

 Kotlin~5 minJDK 21+